kalyan-prusty/vedic_multiplier/README.md

     <img width="100%" src="images/z_wave.gif">
 </p>

+After the simulation is done properly for the completly combinational circuit of the design we can improve the design using a Flipflip and dividing the logical design in to 2 stages where First stage of pipeline being the partial product generator (Analog Design) and second stage being the partial product adder using KSA (Degital Design).
+As the Flip flop is introduced now the sampling of input happens on positive edge of clock as the FF designed is a positive edge triggered flipflip.
+And output is produced just after the sampling  as both side of the flipflop there are combinational circuits present.
 ## Salient Feature of Design
 - Parallel generation of partial product makes the design more suitable for faster multiplication application.
+- This whole design is divided it into 2 logical part just with a flipflop of 16 bit width and 2 stages for better through-put with same latency.
 - Kogge Stone Parallel Prefix Adder is one of the fastest adder being used in design.
 - All the primitive gates are designed with proper W/L ratio to maintain rise and fall time same.
 - Modularzation of the project makes the design easy to debug and improve.
 - Design is completely scalable as this can be used as a building block for 8bit vedic multiplier.

 ## Future Scope
-- This whole design is a combinational circuit but dividing it into logical 2 part and including just with a flipflop of 16 bit width we can pipeline this design with 2 stages.
-First stage of pipeline being the partial product generator (Analog Design) and second stage being the partial product adder using KSA (Degital Design).
 - KSA can be replaced by some more improved design of adder.

 ## Reference